pingcap/docs-cn/quick-start-with-tidb.md

 >
 > The deployment method provided in this guide is **ONLY FOR** quick start, **NOT FOR** production.
 >
-> - To deploy an on-premises production cluster, see [production installation guide](/production-deployment-using-tiup.md).
+> - To deploy a self-hosted production cluster, see [production installation guide](/production-deployment-using-tiup.md).
 > - To deploy TiDB on Kubernetes, see [Get Started with TiDB on Kubernetes](https://docs.pingcap.com/tidb-in-kubernetes/stable/get-started).
 > - To manage TiDB in the cloud, see [TiDB Cloud Quick Start](https://docs.pingcap.com/tidbcloud/tidb-cloud-quickstart).